armanriazi/refi/docs/laws.md

 ### Crypto-Asset Service Providers (CASPs)

-the Law establishes a global framework that sets the requirements for the operation and governance of the **main issuers of** *crypto assets and CASP service providers (Contracted Application Service Provider or Contracted Application Service Provider)*.
+the Law establishes a global framework that sets the requirements for the operation and governance of the **main issuers of** *crypto assets and CASP service providers (Contracted Application Service Provider)*.
 It also makes clear the protection framework for holders of crypto assets and other clients of service providers [47].

 CASPs shall require authorisation in order to operate within the EU.
 The types of services covered by MiCAR comprise of [48]: